Can you take a life insurance policy out on anyone?

 Can you take out life insurance on someone else?

 To take out a life insurance policy on someone other than yourself, you must have a financial stake in their life.
-It is impossible to take out a life insurance policy against an ailing public figure or an athlete in a high-risk sport.
+For example, it’s impossible for you to take out a life insurance policy against an ailing politician or an athlete in a high-risk sport.
 Betting against someone’s life is not only unethical but also not financially prudent for life insurance providers to underwrite this type of coverage.

 It is only possible to take out life insurance on someone else if: